Liang Province rebellion: Local attempts at restoring Chinese power (186–187)

-At some time during the winter of 186, the rebel leader Bian Zhang died of illness and Beigong Boyu and Li Wenhou were killed in internecine feuds.
+At some time during the winter of 186, the rebel leader Bian Zhang died of illness (Note: This is per a Dianlüe annotation in Sanguozhi, vol.01 (biography of Cao Cao).
+Dong Zhuo's biography in Houhanshu and vol.58 of Zizhi Tongjian both recorded that Bian was killed by Han Sui; Tongjian also recorded that Bian was killed in the spring of 187.) and Beigong Boyu and Li Wenhou were killed in internecine feuds.
+(Note: Although some volumes of the Book of the Later Han say Han Sui killed all three of them, there are suspicions that these records were oversimplified and excessively condensed.
+See Haloun, p.
+121 note 19.)
 Seeing an advantage to be gained from this situation, Geng Bi (耿鄙), the newly installed Inspector of Liang Province, attempted to re-establish Han-Chinese power in the region without major military assistance from other parts of the country.
 Fu Xie tried to dissuade Geng Bi from this enterprise, arguing that the people were not used to Geng Bi as their governor and the army did not have time to build morale, but Geng Bi went ahead with his plan anyway.

 In 187, Geng Bi attacked the western fringe commandery Longxi with a combined army from six commanderies.
 Longxi was previously captured by the forces of Han Sui when its Grand Administrator Li Can (李參) defected.
 However, the gentry and people were frustrated by Geng Bi's appointment of the corrupt official Cheng Qiu (程球).
 When the army reached Longxi's capital Didao in the fourth month of 187, mutiny broke out within Geng Bi's ranks, killing Cheng Qiu and Geng successively.
 The mutineers joined the rebels under the command of the Didao native Wang Guo (王國), and together they besieged Hanyang, east of Longxi.
 As Grand Administrator of Hanyang, Fu Xie treated the people well and was respected far and wide, and the rebels were hesitant to fight him.
 On several occasions, the rebels tried to convince Fu Xie to either flee the city or surrender, but Fu was determined to defend the commandery to the death despite dwindling number of men and supplies.
 And so, in a desperate final charge, Fu died in battle.

 After this affair, Geng Bi's subordinate, Major (司馬) Ma Teng brought his troops to join Han Sui.
 They made Wang Guo their leader, and together the rebels raided the region around Chang'an.
 For the first time, the rebels extended their sway over the entire Liang Province.
 In light of this, Zhang Wen was dismissed from his post for his failure to quell the rebellion.